Posted on August 10, 2015

-- Require a background check prior to the transfer of a firearm between private, unlicensed parties;
+- Require a background check prior to the sale or transfer of a firearm between unlicensed parties;

 - Prohibit the transfer or possession of assault weapons, 50 caliber rifles, or large capacity ammunition magazines;